cse110-sp21-group10/cse110-sp21-group10/README.md

 The **/source** folder, which can be found [here](source/), contains all the source code that implements the bullet journal.
 This includes

 - [/HTML](source/HTML/), which contains the HTML file where journal is displayed
-- [/style](source/style/), which contains the central style sheet for the whole journal
+- [/style](source/style/), which contains the central CSS style sheet for the whole journal
-- [/classes](source/classes/), which contains the javascript classes for custom html elements and other helper classes
+- [/classes](source/classes/), which contains the JavaScript classes for custom html elements and other helper classes
-- [/scripts](source/scripts/), that contain the javascript scripts for interacting with the program
+- [/scripts](source/scripts/), which contains the JavaScript scripts that load the app and allow for interaction with the program
 - [/assets](source/assets/), which contains the media for the program

 The **/testing** folder, which can be found [here](testing/), contains the End to End and Unit Tests that test the functions of our program.